 If I travel for 10 days or shorter, I take travel-sized toiletries that I refill with my natural and organic beauty products from home (shampoo, conditioner, hair masks, cleaning water, and cleansing milk).
 If I travel for longer, I take the original sizes.

-More products that I need in Dubai (at any time of the year) – of course, this totally depends on whether you use a lot of make-up or none at all (I don’t use a lot but need some other products to feel great).
+Here are more products that I need in Dubai (at any time of the year).
+Of course, this totally depends on whether you use a lot of make-up or none at all (I don’t use a lot but need some other products to feel great).

-- Travel bottles to refill.
-I refill them with my own organic products that I normally use (I do not use shampoo & conditioner provided by hotels)
+- Travel bottles to refill – I refill them with my own organic products that I normally use since I usually do not use shampoo & conditioner provided by hotels.

-- Face cream – (which I also use as a ]hand cream, so I do not have to take another cream)
+- Face cream – I use one, which I also use as a hand cream, so I do not have to take another cream.

 - Refillable Travel Size Perfume Bottle